 Research shows there are all sorts of positive outcomes associated with households owning assets.
 And for that reason, the huge racial wealth gap in America should be deeply alarming — especially given how that gap has actually grown in the past five years due to an epidemic of foreclosures in communities of color, many of which were systematically targeted by predatory lenders, including respected banks like Wells Fargo.

 There are lots of reasons that whites have so much more wealth than nonwhites.
 How the GI Bill played out is one of those reasons.
 Whites were able to use the government guaranteed housing loans that were a pillar of the bill to buy homes in the fast growing suburbs.
 Those homes subsequently rose greatly in value in coming decades, creating vast new household wealth for whites during the postwar era.

 But black veterans weren't able to make use of the housing provisions of the GI Bill for the most part.
 Banks generally wouldn't make loans for mortgages in black neighborhoods, and African-Americans were excluded from the suburbs by a combination of deed covenants and informal racism.

-In short, the GI Bill helped fostered a long-term boom in white wealth but did almost nothing to help blacks to build wealth.
-We are still living with the effects of that exclusion today -- and will be for a long time to come.
+In short, the GI Bill helped fostered a long-term boom in white wealth but did almost nothing to help build black wealth.
+We are still living with the effects of that exclusion today — and will be for a long time to come.